Sodville/Piet/README.md

 [Original repo by Michael Fogleman](https://github.com/fogleman/Piet).

-Repurposed for generating a new Mandrain-esque wallpaper for my desktop each morning.
+Repurposed for generating a new Mondrain-esque wallpaper for my desktop each morning.
 Looks for the environment variable WALLPAPER_FOLDER to determine where to save the generated image.

 ### Introduction